Video Anomaly Detection with Semantics-Aware Information Bottleneck: Method

 \subsection{Problem Definition}

-For a given video, our goal is to calculate the anomaly confidence for each frame.
 Following~\cite{liu2018future}, we employ a prediction-based method where a video prediction model is trained on normal data.
-Mathematically, given consecutive video frames $\{\mathbf{I}_1,\mathbf{I}_2,\cdots,\mathbf{I}_t\}$, the model predicts the next frame $\mathbf{I}_{t+1}$ and its corresponding text semantic feature $\mathbf{f}_{t+1}^{\text{text}}$.
-During testing, both frame error and semantic error are used as the anomaly score.
+Mathematically, given consecutive video frames $\{\mathbf{I}_1,\mathbf{I}_2,\cdots,\mathbf{I}_t\}$, the model predicts the next frame $\mathbf{I}_{t+1}$ and its corresponding semantic feature $\mathbf{f}_{t+1}^{\text{text}}$.
+During the training phase, the model is trained using only normal samples to perform a prediction task.
+During testing, both frame and semantic errors are used as the frame-level anomaly score.
+Notably, our framework supports both frame-centric and object-centric paradigms: the former predicts the entire frame, while the latter processes each individual object in the scene as an independent unit.